Your Individual Professional Development Plan (IPDP) includes four parts:

 - Timeline for each goal

-Your IPDP shows that you reflected on your current skills and knowledge.
-It details your thinking and planning about what challenges and interests you, what you want to learn and do next, and when.
+Your IPDP shows that you reflected on your professional skills, knowledge and development.
 It will take time to create an IPDP.

 Why have an IPDP?

-Professionals plan their professional development.
-Creating and following an IPDP is linked to quality job performance.
-Because they support professional quality, IPDPs are integrated into the Vermont professional development system.
-All staff are required to have a current IPDP -
+Professionals reflect and plan their professional development.
+All staff are required to have a current IPDP to meet –

-- For child care program regulations and Department of Education teacher licensure
+- child care program regulations and Agency of Education teacher licensure

-- To apply for a Career Level certificate or early childhood or afterschool credentials (IPDP must be created or updated current within 3 months of applying)
+- requirements for a Career Level certificate or early childhood or afterschool credentials (IPDP must be created or updated current within 3 months of applying)

 The IPDP format